MohyCS/To-Do-List-iOS-App/ReadMe.txt

 •    Add, delete a to-do item.
 •    Click on any to do item to see all details.
 •    Edit a currrent to do item.
-•    History of old completed/uncompleted items to save deleted to do's.
+•    History page of old completed/uncompleted items to save deleted to do's.
 •    History of old items cannot be edit.
 This page serves as a back log.
 •    Marking items as completed as opposed to only removing them.
 •    When an item is marked as completed, it moves to the History page.
 •    When an item is deleted, consider it an uncompleted item.
 This item also moves to the History page.
 •    History page marks completed items in blue text and uncompleted in red text
 •    If an item in History is set to completed, but user sets this item to uncompleted, move this item back to the Current To Do’s Page for convenience
-•    Sorts current To Do items by Start Date
+•    Sorts current To Do items by Start Date in ascending order
-•    Persistence: if you close and re-open the application, should your current list and history list come back.
+•    Persistence: if you close and re-open the application, your current list and history list come back.
 Data is stored locally on iPhone!
 •    Single user.
 No database.

 ------------------------------------------------------------------------------------------------------------------------------------------